jackjocross/til/README.md

     for (let item of x.entries()) {
         console.log(item)
     }
+* import: Used to include dependencies from other JavaScript files.
+If you use { specificObject } after import you will receive what was exported as specificObject.
+Otherwise if you do not use brackets you will receive whatever was exported using default.
+* export: Used to make code accessible as a dependency to other JavaScript files.
+If the default keyword is used the object will be the default export.
+Otherwise the object will have to be referenced by name in the import.

 #NPM
 *shrinkwrap: Run using "npm shrinkwrap --dev".
 This will create a npm-shrinkwrap.json file which will be used to resolve all of the npm dependencies and sub-dependencies in your package.json.
 This can prevent unwanted and breaking updates to packages that can come through the use of the ~, ^, and * modifiers in your package.json and the package.json of any of your dependencies.